INFN-NA/puppet-fts/REFERENCE.md

 Data type: `Boolean`

-(optional) Whether to grant privileges to the FTS and Root user or not on all databases.
-Defaults to true.
-In order to grant privileges, the MySQL database, the FTS Tables, and user must already exist and the MySQL root password must be provided.
+(optional) Whether to grant privileges to the FTS and root user on the database. defaults to true.
+In order to grant privileges, the MySQL database, the FTS Tables, and user must already exist and the MySQL root user and password must be provided.
+Correct privileges to the fts database for, at least, the fts user are neeed for the fts server to work.
+So, if the parameter is set to false, make sure to grant privilegs manually.

 Default value: `true`

+##### <a name="-fts--fts_db_user"></a>`fts_db_user`

+Data type: `String`

+Default value: `'fts3'`

 ### <a name="fts--client"></a>`fts::client`